dysosmus/miniflux/README.markdown

 - This directory must NOT be accessible from the outside world (add a `.htaccess` if necessary)
 - Override the application variable like described above: `define('SESSION_SAVE_PATH', 'sessions');`
 - Now, your sessions are saved in the directory `sessions`

+### How to override/extends the content filtering blacklist/whitelist?

+Miniflux use [PicoFeed](https://github.com/fguillot/picoFeed) to parse the content of each item.
+These variables are public static arrays, extends the actual array or replace it.

+**Be careful, you can break everything by doing that!!!**

+Put your modifications in your custom `config.php` like described above.

+By example to add a new iframe whitelist:

+    \PicoFeed\Filter::$iframe_whitelist[] = 'http://www.kickstarter.com';

+Or to replace the entire whitelist:

+    \PicoFeed\Filter::$iframe_whitelist = array('http://www.kickstarter.com');

+Available variables:

+    // Allow only specified tags and attributes
+    \PicoFeed\Filter::$whitelist_tags

+    // Strip content of these tags
+    \PicoFeed\Filter::$blacklist_tags

+    // Allow only specified URI scheme
+    \PicoFeed\Filter::$whitelist_scheme

+    // List of attributes used for external resources: src and href
+    \PicoFeed\Filter::$media_attributes

+    // Blacklist of external resources
+    \PicoFeed\Filter::$media_blacklist

+    // Required attributes for tags, if the attribute is missing the tag is dropped
+    \PicoFeed\Filter::$required_attributes

+    // Add attribute to specified tags
+    \PicoFeed\Filter::$add_attributes

+    // Attributes that must be integer
+    \PicoFeed\Filter::$integer_attributes

+    // Iframe allowed source
+    \PicoFeed\Filter::$iframe_whitelist

+For more details, have a look to the class `vendor/PicoFeed/Filter.php`.

 ### How to create a theme for Miniflux?